Sloydeath/dealerStat/README.md

-This application allows write comments for traders of game objects.
+This application allows you to write comments for traders of game objects.
 Also, you could get rating of traders on the base of comments.

 Technologies:
   * Spring MVC